catamphetamine/universal-webpack/README.md

 })
 ```

-That way only the rendering service will have to be built with Webpack.
+This way only the rendering service will have to be built with Webpack.

 ## License